|

 were parked in my driveway; I recall her softly whispering literary

-terms in my ear, like ‘hardcopy’ and ‘trim.'
+terms like 'hardcopy' and 'trim' in my ear.
 That was my last

 It happens to the best of us ...

-I swung myself out of bed, straggled into the bathroom, looked down and
+Swung myself out of bed, straggled into the bathroom, looked down

 Oh my God.